rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-21-b52e33b07044fe9f-notice-of-demand-dated-21112025-issued-under-rc-no-8950-of-2025-against-deepika-.md

 stocks:
 - RAJTUBE
 tags:
-- recovery-certificate
+- compliance
-- notice-of-demand
+- demand-notice
 - enforcement
 - rajasthan-tube-manufacturing
-- recovery-proceedings
-- compliance
+- recovery
 title: 'Notice of Demand dated 21.11.2025 issued under RC No. 8950 of 2025 against Deepika Jain [PAN: ACEPJ7192A] in the matter of Rajasthan Tube Manufacturing Company Limited'